openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

       - The slaves receives the data and then writes it to the intended CSR.

    - **ST_REGWDATAACK**:
-      - After successfully writing the data, an acknowledgment bit is sent.
+      - After successfully writing the data, an acknowledgment bit(ACK) is sent.
       - i2c_sda_o is driven low to indicate a successful acknowledgment.
       - The acknowledgment is released by driving i2c_sda_o high before a new transfer.